Creating Hometown Heros for Print, Radio, TV

 Pam Lippy Bio

-Pam Lippy also known as “Coach Pam” is a USPTA teaching tennis professional in both Tennis and Pickleball.
+Pam Lippy also known as “Coach Pam” is a RSPA (formerly USPTA) elite teaching tennis professional in both Tennis and Pickleball.
 Lippy was raised in Beachwood, Ohio.
-She is the eldest of 4 siblings and credits sibling rivalry for her grit, persistence and determination.
+She is the eldest of 4 siblings and credits sibling rivalry for her grit, persistence, and determination.
 Athletic from a young age, Lippy did not take up tennis until her 16th birthday.

 During the late 70’s she developed into Beachwood High School’s all – time best tennis player.
 She also became a popular figure in the Cleveland newspapers as she evolved into an overnight force, playing #1 singles with an undefeated winning streak.
-Pam’s impressive High School record earned her a full tennis scholarship and a place on the courts of Flagler College in St. Augustine, Florida.
-Lippy continued her athletic achievements at Flagler College competing in both singles and doubles play.
+Pam’s impressive High School record earned her a full tennis scholarship and the #1 singles and doubles player on the courts of Flagler College in St. Augustine, Florida.
+Lippy continued her athletic achievements at Flagler College by ending her career ranked #1 in in the United States for both singles and doubles.
 Pam compiled an astonishing collegiate record and was named All-American in 1984 and 1985.
 She put Flagler College in the national spotlight on and off the court when she was extensively interviewed and quoted in a Sports Illustrated article.
-Upon her graduation from College, Pam was the number one ranked player in NAIA for both singles and doubles.

 For the past 15 years.
 Pam has been the head teaching professional at The New Albany Links Country Club.
 And for the past 5 seasons, Pam has steadily grown the number of children and adults playing both Pickleball and Tennis.

-In January of 2024 Pam competing in the Senior Pro division won the Boca Raton Pickler’s Survivor Challenge.
-As a result she was drafted into the 12 team National Pickleball League by the Boca Raton Picklers.
+In January of 2024 Pam competed in the Senior Pro division and won the Boca Raton Pickler’s Survivor Challenge.
+As a result, she was drafted into the 12 team National Pickleball League by the Boca Raton Picklers.
 In October of 2024 Pam’s team won the league championship against the Columbus Hotshots.

 Pam’s achievement in tennis have landed her in the Columbus JCC Hall of Fame and she was also inducted into the Flager College Hall of Fame.